This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 - Home health care from a licensed professional

-- Home health care aides / chore worker services (if you are single)
+- Home health care aides/chore worker services (if you are single)

 I don’t usually recommend hospice care because Medicare covers most hospice care stays.
-I also don’t recommend respite care because that is a service which can be paid for out of pocket, as needed, on occasion.
+I also don’t recommend respite care because that is a service that can be paid for out of pocket, as needed, on occasion.

 Benefit limits are either set up in terms of a dollar limit (daily, weekly, or monthly limits) or a percentage limit – similar to a copayment with health insurance.
 It is important that you find out what the average costs of care facilities where you are living or are going to be living so that you know how much coverage you’ll need.
 You will also need to determine how much of an additional contributory payment you can afford to make (e.g. the “copayment”) to understand how much coverage you need.
 A rough formula for calculating your “copayment” is